 Best credit card bonus (for the not-so-typical adult).

-Chase Sapphire Reserve 100,000 Bonus Points.
-If you visit a Chase branch, you can apply for the 100,000 bonus points offer.
-If you can’t get to a branch, you can apply online for a reduced bonus point offer of 50,000 points, for which you can still apply online.
+Chase Sapphire Reserve 50,000 Bonus Points.
+Unfortunately, Chase has ended its 100,000 bonus points offer that was available when applying from within a Chase branch.
+What Chase offers now is the reduced bonus point offer of 50,000 points, for which you can still apply online.
 That’s still pretty substantial.
 There’s a $450 annual fee for this card, not waived the first year, but you will receive a reimbursement of up to $300 for certain travel expenses like checked-bag fees.

 The rest of the benefits may be worth the $150 difference between the reimbursement maximum and the fee.
 You’ll need to spend $4,000 on the card within the first three months to receive the bonus.
 Get the 50,000 bonus points and you’re straight fire.

 Best cash back credit card offer (for adults who like money).

 Blue Cash Everyday Card from American Express.
 The keys to a good cash back card are avoiding the annual fee, eliminating any hassle to retrieving the cash you earn, and finding a cash-back rate that’s above the average offer.
 1% cash back is easy to find, but Blue Cash Everyday beats that with 3% cash back on groceries (limited), 2% at gas stations, 10% on restaurants for the first six months (limited), and 1% on everything else.

 Best travel rewards credit card offer (for adults who have places to be).